Mints97/twitter-events-web-client/README.md

 The unit tests in test/ also require PHPUnit ([phpunit.de](https://phpunit.de/)) to be installed.
 A regular LAMP (Linux, Apache, MySQL, PHP) setup is highly recommended.

+### Installation location

+The files for this app should be installed to the root folder of your webserver in order for it to work properly.

 ### Setting up the database

 Start by setting your MySQL database info (server, db name, db user credentials) in **backend/db_config.php**.